-Jennifer Bernosky is the Community Relations Manager for Bitterroot Disposal, servicing Ravalli County’s waste collection needs; And Evergreen Disposal and Valley Recycling, providing waste and recycling services in the Kalispell area.
-Jen has been in waste management since 2014 and brings a great deal of experience navigating the complex challenges in the ever-changing world of recycling.
-Jennifer and her husband have called Montana home for over twenty years and recently moved back to Missoula after 17 years in the Bitterroot Valley.
-They have four kids, and enjoy family time and exploring our beautiful state.
+Jennifer Bernosky is the Community Relations Manager for Bitterroot Disposal, servicing Ravalli County’s waste collection needs; and Evergreen Disposal and Valley Recycling, providing waste and recycling services in Flathead and Lincoln Counties.
+Jen has been in the waste management and recycling industry since 2014, joined the Recycle Montana board in 2017, and brings a great deal of experience navigating the complex challenges in the ever-changing world of recycling.
+Jen and her husband have called Montana home for over twenty five years and recently moved back to Missoula after 17 years in the Bitterroot Valley.
+They have four kids, two ridiculous dogs and enjoy family time and exploring our beautiful state.

 Rebecca Treece – Board Member

-Rebecca Treece was born and raised on a farm in Vermont and holds a Bachelors degree in Education from the University of Vermont.
+Rebecca Treece was born and raised on a dairy farm in Vermont and holds a Bachelors degree in Education from the University of Vermont.
 She has spent her professional life as an educator, mother and lifelong learner.
-She has most recently started training as a Vision Therapist at an Optometry office in Missoula.
-Her passion for environmental responsibility through education led her to the join the board in 2017 to promote recycling in the beautiful state of Montana.
+She previously worked as a Vision Therapist at an Optometry office in Missoula, but currently owns and operates Minuteman Press in that same town.
+Her passion for environmental responsibility through education led her to the join the board in 2018 to promote recycling in the beautiful state of Montana.
 She enjoys gardening, hiking, cooking and spending time with family in the great outdoors.

 Kolbi has three children.
 The eldest two are extremely interested in helping the planet, with the oldest one going to college for a degree in Environmental Science.
 Kolbi says sometimes they teach her things she did not know about the environment!
 In her spare time, Kolbi enjoys reading, learning, and traveling.

 Ken Siroky – Board Member